What Is Chapter 13 Bankruptcy?

 Contact Us at Cherney Law Firm

-Do you need legal representation for your Chapter 13 bankruptcy case?
+Do you need legal assistance for your Chapter 13 bankruptcy case?
 Our skilled Chapter 13 and Chapter 7 Atlanta bankruptcy attorneys can give your case the attention it deserves.
-We can help you weigh all your options and if filing a Chapter 13 bankruptcy is the best option, we are ready to hold your hand from the first step to the last.
+We can help you weigh all your options, and if filing a Chapter 13 bankruptcy is the best option, we are ready to hold your hand from the first step to the last.

 Matthew Cherney is an experienced bankruptcy attorney with a thorough understanding of Atlanta bankruptcy law.
-He can help you if you feel that the bankruptcy process is too overwhelming or complicated for you.
+He can help you if you feel the bankruptcy process is too overwhelming or complicated.

 Visit or call our law firm to take advantage of the free consultation we offer.
 Let us help you get back to financial freedom.

 Do I Qualify for Chapter 13 Bankruptcy?

 To qualify for a Chapter 13 bankruptcy, you must have a monthly income and an amount of debt that falls within the requirements of Chapter 13 of the Bankruptcy Code.
 You might also wish to consider a Chapter 13 bankruptcy if:

 You feel a moral obligation to avoid filing for Chapter 7.